Lil Boosie BadAzz Instagram Video: Concert Shooting Was ‘F***** Up’ In Virginia

-There was a shooting at a Lil Boosie Badazz concert that was scheduled to begin after a bike rally in Virginia, as reported by the New York Post.
-The 34-year-old rapper hails from Baton Rouge, Louisiana, with his real name being Torrence Hatch.
-With his former rap name changing from Lil Boosie to Boosie Badazz, Hatch got the Boosie nickname from his family, and it stuck.
-Boosie has beat cancer and has served time in prison throughout his life, and as seen in the below linked-to video from Instagram, Boosie wasn’t happy about the shooting that took place at the Virginia Motorsports Park on Saturday evening.
+There was a shooting at a Lil Boosie Badazz concert that was scheduled to begin after a bike rally in Virginia on Saturday night, as reported by the New York Post.
+The 34-year-old rapper hails from Baton Rouge, Louisiana, and his real name is Torrence Hatch.
+He recently changed his name from Lil Boosie to Boosie Badazz; Hatch got the Boosie nickname from his family.
+Boosie has beat cancer and has served time in prison throughout his life, and as seen in the below video from Instagram, the rapper wasn’t happy about the shooting that took place at the Virginia Motorsports Park on Saturday evening.

-Initially reported as a “massive shooting,” the rap concert featuring the shooting at a drag strip in Dinwiddie left at least two people hospitalized with bullet wounds that are not life-threatening, according to WTVR.
-According to the publication, the shots began at approximately 8 p.m., with a variety of gunshots fired in multiple locations at the Virginia Motorsports Park after that initial gunshot.
+Initially reported as a “massive shooting,” the rap concert where the shooting took place was at a drag strip in Dinwiddie.
+The shooting left at least two people hospitalized with bullet wounds, which are not life-threatening, according to WTVR.
+According to the publication, the chaos began at approximately 8 p.m., with a variety of gunshots fired in multiple locations at the Virginia Motorsports Park after that initial gunshot.

-With about 10,000 to 12,000 people in attendance at the 2nd Annual Spring Fest, the gunshots caused a panic in the crowd, with a mass exit of people leaving the Virginia Motorsports Park.
+With a reported crowd of 10,000 to 12,000 people in attendance at the 2nd Annual Spring Fest, the gunshots caused a panic, with a mass exit of people leaving the Virginia Motorsports Park.
 One person was shot in the hand, while another person was shot in the leg.
-Others fell and had minor injuries such as scraped knees as they exited the Virginia Motorsports Park.
+Others fell and had minor injuries, such as scraped knees, as they exited the Virginia Motorsports Park.
 One person was injured from glass when a car was hit by gunshots.
-Two or more cars were hit with gunshots.
+Two or more cars were reportedly hit.

 The search continues for who opened fire at Virginia Motorsports Park during the Saturday evening concert, which… https://t.co/nAu3kTFXpk